-The aspect of shoreline erosion that is of immediate concern to most residents along the coast is the rapid retreat of the bluffs along the lake.
-Comparison of early maps of the area with more recent aerial photographs shows that the bluffs have been worn back at an average rate of more than 2 feet a year.
+The aspect of shoreline erosion that is of immediate concern to most resident along the coast is the rapid retreat of the bluffs along the lake.
+Comparison of early maps of the area with more recent areal photographs shows that the bluffs have been worn back at an average rate of more than 2 feet a year.
 In some areas, the rate has been much higher (Table I).
-Although the rate of erosion has in places been slowed through the construction of protective structures, the bluffs are still actively retreating along most of the shoreline.
+Although the rate of erosien has in places been slowed through the construction of protective structures, the bluffs are still actively retreating along most of the shoreline.

-Slope Stability
+Slope stability

-The stability of a slope is dependent upon its height and steepness and on the strength and arrangement of the materials in which the slope has formed.
-Experience gained from highway construction in the area shows that slopes that rise more than 1 foot vertically for every 2.5 feet of horizontal distance often fail.
+The stability of a slope is dependent upon its height, its steepness, and the strength and arrangement of the materials in which the slope has formed.
+Experience gained from highway construction in the area shows that slopes that rise more than one foot vertically for every $2\frac{1}{2}$ feet of horizontal distance often fail.
 If seams of sand or of soft clay are present, a condition prevalent in the bluffs, even more gentle slopes must be used to insure stability.
 In terms of these criteria, most sections of the high, steep bluffs that have been cut in the relatively weak materials exposed along the lake are highly unstable.
 This is demonstrated by the numerous slides that have occurred.

 The primary process by which nature moderates the steep slopes formed by wave erosion is called slumping.
-This type of failure is caused by gravity acting on the material exposed in the slope.
+This type of failure is caused by gravity acting on material exposed in the slope.
 In addition to the downward force, there is a strong force directed outward toward the face of the slope.
-The situation can be visualized as similar to that of a heavy pendulum that has been pulled back from its equilibrium position.
+The situation can be visualized as being similar to a heavy pendulum that has been pulled back from its equilibrium position.
 If this pendulum were released, it would move down and out along a circular path.
-A massof soil that slumps has a tendency to follow a similar path.
+A mass of soil that slumps has a tendency to follow a similar path.